TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingBestPractices/ClassNamesOfUserFiles/Index.rst

 """"

 Class names starting with :code:`tx_` are reserved for extensions.
-Extension PHP class files must start with :code:`class.tx_` prefix, followed by the extension key without underscores, another underscore and the name of the class in lowercase.
+Extension PHP class files, which are based on the :code:`tslib_pibase` class, must start with :code:`class.tx_` prefix, followed by the extension key without underscores, another underscore and the name of the class in lowercase.
 The file name ends with the extension :code:`php`.
 For example, if the extension key is :code:`test_ext`, the file name will be :code:`class.tx_testext_myclass.php` and the name of the class will be :code:`tx_testext_myClass`.

+User files with these class names are commonly found in the :code:`typo3conf/ext/` directory.
+Optionally these files can be installed to the :code:`typo3/ext/` directory to be shared by many TYPO3 installations.

+Tx\_
+""""

+Class names starting with :code:`Tx_` are reserved for extensions.
+Extension PHP class files, which are based on :code:`extbase`, use these rules: The class name starts with :code:`Tx_` prefix, followed by the extension key with first letter in uppercase and without underscores, another underscore and the name of the class with the first letter of the single words in uppercase.
+The file name ends with the extension :code:`php`.
+For example, if the extension key is :code:`test_ext`, the file name will be :code:`MyClass.php` and the name of the class will be :code:`Tx_Testext_MyClass`.

 User files with these class names are commonly found in the :code:`typo3conf/ext/` directory.
 Optionally these files can be